RaihanIslamRauf/RaihanIslamRauf/README.md

 ## 🚀 About Me

 I hold a Bachelor’s degree in Computer Science and Engineering from **Stamford University Bangladesh**, graduating with a **CGPA of 3.76**.
-My curiosity about how websites function evolved into a deep commitment to becoming a web developer.

-To gain hands-on experience, I completed a 6-month project-based web development course from **Programming Hero**, where I mastered modern web technologies and tools.
-I’m particularly confident in building **user-friendly, scalable, and secure full-stack applications**.
+I completed a 6-month project-based web development course from **Programming Hero**, where I built multiple full-stack applications using industry-standard tools and practices.

 ---